burst out

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Verb | 1. | burst out - give sudden release to an expression; "We burst out laughing"; "'I hate you,' she burst out" rip out - burst out with a violent or profane utterance; "ripped out a vicious oath"; "ripped out with an oath" |
+rip out - burst out with a violent or profane utterance; "ripped out a vicious oath"; "ripped out with an oath"

-2. | burst out - appear suddenly; "Spring popped up everywhere in the valley" appear - come into sight or view; "He suddenly appeared at the wedding"; "A new star appeared on the horizon" | |
+appear - come into sight or view; "He suddenly appeared at the wedding"; "A new star appeared on the horizon"

-3. | burst out - erupt or intensify suddenly; "Unrest erupted in the country"; "Tempers flared at the meeting"; "The crowd irrupted into a burst of patriotism" |
+3.burst out - erupt or intensify suddenly; "Unrest erupted in the country"; "Tempers flared at the meeting"; "The crowd irrupted into a burst of patriotism"

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.